 PSYC 4360 Field Placement in Psychology (3). [formerly PSY 436] Placement experience in a mental health setting.
 A minimum of nine hours per week at the practicum site is required.
-Prerequisites: PSYC 3210, and either 3360 or 4370, permission of instructor and Upper Division Admission.
+Prerequisites: PSYC 3210, and either 3360 or 4370, permission of instructor and Upper Division Admis-

 PSYC 4370 Fundamentals of Counseling (3). [formerly PSY 437] The course will emphasize understanding the helping relationship from the viewpoint of both the client and the professional.
 Students will be introduced to methods of interviewing, observing and gathering information.
 Issues, problems and values related to the counseling process will be examined.
+Prerequisite: I have Division Admission. examined.
 Prerequisite: Upper Division Admission.